 - Stable and reliable

 Many water companies want to measure free chlorine residuals without the need for chemical buffers traditionally associated with such measurements.
 Acetate and phosphate buffers are expensive and environmentally unfriendly.
-Buffer delivery systems are maintenance intensive and have fairly costly consumables and there are health and safety considerations to the handling of the acids and disposal costs if the acid treated water is unable to be fed back into the water supply.
+Buffer delivery systems are maintenance intensive and have fairly costly consumables and there are health and safety considerations in the handling of the acids and high disposal costs if the acid treated water is unable to be fed back into the water supply.

 Amperometric cells and most polarographic probes only respond to hypochlorous acid, (HOCl).
 HOCl dissociates into hypochlorite (OCl-) in a pH dependent manner.
-This is why most monitors need acid buffers in most applications.
+This is why most chlorine monitors need acid buffers in most applications.
 The typical pH of water measured on a water treatment works may range from 7 to 9.2.
 Chemical buffering reduces the pH to between 5 and 6 and ensures that the majority of the residual chlorine is present as HOCl (see graph below).

 - Continuous online monitoring for chlorine in any water

 - Water treatment plant residual chlorine dosing control